Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Experiments and Analysis

-We have benchmarked our proposed \framework~on two RAW-based denoisng datasets, \ie SID~\cite{chen2018learning} and ELD~\cite{wei2021physics}.
-Four different camera models: Sony A7S2, Nikon D850, Canon EOS70D, Canon EOS700D and 7 varying additional digital gains from $\times 1$ to $\times 300$ are included in these two datasets.
-As for the SID dataset, we randomly choose two pairs of data for each additional digital gain ($\times 100$, $\times 250$, and $\times 300$) as the few-shot training datasets.
-And for the ELD dataset, the paired raw images of the first two scenarios are used for fine-tuning the pre-trained network.
-After the entire training process, the test set of the SID~\cite{chen2018learning} Sony subset and the left scenes of the ELD~\cite{wei2021physics} dataset are used to validate the effectiveness of our proposed \framework. \framework~is also evaluated on Canon cameras (Canon EOS70D and Canon EOS700D), on which we also achieve state-of-the-art performance.
-Results will be released in updated version.

-We regard PSNR and SSIM~\cite{wang2004image} as the quantitative evaluation metrics for pixel-wise and structural assessment.
-Notice that, the pixel value of low-light raw images usually lies in a smaller range than sRGB images, \ie $[0, 0.5]$ after normalization, thus resulting in a lower mean square error and higher PSNR.
+PSNR and SSIM~\cite{wang2004image} are utilized as quantitative evaluation metrics for pixel-wise and structural assessment.
+It's important to note that the pixel value of low-light raw images usually lies in a smaller range than sRGB images, typically $[0, 0.5]$ after normalization.
+This can result in a lower mean square error and higher PSNR.
+We evaluated our proposed \framework~on 3 RAW-based denoising datasets, namely SID~\cite{chen2018learning}, ELD~\cite{wei2021physics} and our proposed \dataset.

+\smallsec{SID~\cite{chen2018learning} dataset.} The SID~\cite{chen2018learning} dataset exclusively comprises the Sony A7S2 camera model, yet its test scenes are highly diverse, effectively demonstrating the algorithm's efficacy to the greatest extent.
+Consequently, a substantial number of ablation experiments are based on this dataset.
+We randomly selected two pairs of data for each additional digital gain ($\times 100$, $\times 250$, and $\times 300$), in a total of six pairs, as the few-shot training datasets.
+Since the coordinate $\mathcal{C}$ (first mentioned in \eqnref{eq:coor}) of the Sony A7S2 is already included in our pre-defined parameter space $\mathcal{S}$, the required training strategy can be relatively mild.
+We initially fine-tuned CSA$^T$ using a learning rate of $10^{-4}$ for 1K iterations.
+Subsequently, we fine-tune the OMNR branch for 500 iterations using a learning rate of $10^{-5}$.

+\smallsec{ELD~\cite{wei2021physics} dataset.} The ELD~\cite{wei2021physics} dataset encompasses four camera models: Sony A7S2, Nikon D850, Canon EOS70D, and Canon EOS700D.
+We used the paired raw images of the first two scenarios for fine-tuning the pre-trained network, while the remaining eight scenarios were used for evaluation.
+All the metrics in \tabref{tab:eld_comp} are calculated across the eight scenes for fair comparison.
+On the ELD~\cite{wei2021physics} dataset, since the four cameras' coordinate $\mathcal{C}$s are all included in our pre-defined parameter space $\mathcal{S}$, the training strategy is the same as for the SID~\cite{chen2018learning} dataset.

+\smallsec{\dataset~dataset.} The \dataset~dataset includes five camera models not previously mentioned: Sony A6400, Canon EOSR10, and three other cameras.
+Given that this dataset is intended for few-shot raw image denoising, we directly use its training set for fine-tuning.
+The training strategy on the \dataset~dataset may be somewhat aggressive because the coordinate $\mathcal{C}$s of the 5 camera models in \dataset~dataset are not included in our pre-defined parameter space $\mathcal{S}$.
+However, This would fully verify the effectiveness of our proposed \framework~on unseen camera models.
+During the fine-tuning process, we adopted the SGDR~\cite{loshchilov2016sgdr} learning rate decay strategy.
+Initially, CSA$^T$ is trained with a learning rate from $2\times 10^{-4}$ to $5\times 10^{-5}$ for 1K iterations for rapid convergence.
+Subsequently, the OMNR is trained for 2K iterations with a learning rate from $10^{-4}$ to $10^{-5}$.